xx-ukiyo/FizzBuzz/README.md

 # CSC207 Week 1 Lab Activity #1: Fizz Buzz
 Let's start off our exploration of Java with a classic programming challenge, Fizz Buzz!

-But first, let's get you your own copy of this codebase to work with. jocelyn
+But first, let's get you your own copy of this codebase to work with jocelyn.

 ## Task 0 Forking a public repository on GitHub

 You should be currently reading this README on GitHub in the code repository: